Freezing broad beans

 L-dopa is the active phytonutrient in broad beans that is so beneficial; it can cross the blood-brain barrier and be used to synthesise the neurotransmitter.

-Here's the thing; there is even more levodopa to give it the full name in the young pods than in the beans; so this is a far easier and better way of freezing broad beans.
+Here's the thing; there is even more levodopa to give it the full name in the young pods than in the seeds; so this is a far easier and better way of freezing broad beans.

 1. Pick young broad beans pods; in this instance you should wash them.